securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Signature {#signature}

+This directive allows you to specify a full URI (as per {{!RFC3986}}) of an external signature file that can be used to check the authenticity of a "security.txt" file.
-In order to ensure the authenticity of the security.txt file one SHOULD use the "Signature:" directive, which allows you to link to an external signature by specifying the full URI where the signature is located as per {{!RFC3986}}.
-External signature files SHOULD be named "security.txt.sig" and also be placed under the /.well-known/ path.
+External signature files SHOULD be named "security.txt.sig" and SHOULD be placed under the /.well-known/ path ("/.well-known/security.txt.sig").
+If this directive indicates a web URL, then it MUST be begin with "https://".
-External signature files MUST be loaded over HTTPS.
-This field MUST NOT appear more than once.
+This directive MUST NOT appear more than once.

+It is RECOMMENDED to implementers that this directive always be used.

 When it comes to verifying the authenticity of the file, it is always the security researcher's responsibility to make sure the key being specified is indeed one they trust.

 Here is an example of an external signature file.